sebastianchristopher/Java8OCANotes/README.md

 ```

-* final classes can't have any child classes
+* final classes can't have any child classes (Wrapper classes and `System` are, amongst many others, final classes (I didn't know where else to put this))
 * a child class can access all public members of the parent class
 * a child class can, through inheritance, access all protected  members of the parent class
 * if it is in the same package can access all its protected members directly, otherwise it can only through the child class: